meteorshowers/X-StereoLab/README.md

 ### xuanyili.edu@gmail.com
 ### my model result

-Now, my model's speed can achieve 60-25FPS on 540*960 img with the best result of 1.87 EPE_all with 16X multi model， 1.95 EPE_all with 16X single model 1.32 EPE_all with 8X single model 1.48EPE_all with 8X multi model on sceneflow dataset by end-to-end training. the following are the side outputs and the prediction example
+Now, my model's speed can achieve 25 FPS on 540*960 img with the best result of 1.87 EPE_all with 16X multi model， 1.95 EPE_all with 16X single model on sceneflow dataset by end-to-end training. the following are the side outputs and the prediction example
 #### train example
 ![train example](https://github.com/meteorshowers/StereoNet/blob/master/doc/iter-21200.jpg)